Breaking down 6 common retirement planning myths

 Consider these approaches:

-- If you’ve recently retired or are nearing retirement: Regularly review withdrawal rates.
+• If you’ve recently retired or are nearing retirement: Regularly review withdrawal rates.
 This is a smart way to keep an eye on how current stock prices and the rate of inflation may impact returns in your investment portfolio.
 The ability to adjust your retirement income level based on market conditions and your circumstances can help you address uncertainty or the unexpected.

-- If you’re young or mid-career: Planning for a 3% to 4% withdrawal rate may be reasonable over the long term.
+• If you’re young or mid-career: Planning for a 3% to 4% withdrawal rate may be reasonable over the long term.

 Myth #2: Medicare will cover all health care costs

+A common retirement planning myth is that Medicare will be enough for any and all future health care costs.
 Medicare is a valuable program for many retirees, but it wasn’t designed to cover everything.
 For example, deductibles and copayments (which can be significant), as well as the cost of care for dental, vision and hearing conditions are not covered.
 In addition, coverage for nursing home and other long-term care is limited.

-Consider these solutions:
+Consider the solutions:

-Medicare supplement insurance (Medigap) | Medicare Advantage plans | Living benefits rider | Hybrid policies |
+Medicare supplement insurance (Medigap) Medicare Advantage plans Living benefits rider Hybrid policies

-From a private issuer Can help fund remaining copayments, coinsurance and deductibles |
+Can help fund remaining copayments, coinsurance and deductibles

-From private companies who contract with Medicare Can provide all your Part A and B benefits (excluding hospice); many plans also offer prescription drug coverage |
+Can provide all your Part A and B benefits (excluding hospice); many plans also offer prescription drug coverage

-Part of a life insurance policy or annuity contract Can enable you to advance part of the policy benefit to pay for expenses if you’re diagnosed with a life-threatening illness |
+Can enable you to advance part of the policy benefit to pay for expenses if you’re diagnosed with a life-threatening illness

-Combines life insurance with long-term care benefits May help you pay for the costs of a nursing home, assisted living or in-home care; can be more affordable than traditional long-term care policies |
+May help you pay for the costs of a nursing home, assisted living or in-home care; can be more affordable than traditional long-term care policies

 Myth #3: Social Security won’t last

-Keep in mind that Social Security alone cannot provide enough income for most individuals.
+Regardless of how far you are from retirement, keep in mind that Social Security alone cannot provide enough income for most individuals.

 Myth #4: I can work for as long as I need to